 Since the new Dutch Telecommunications Act came into force on 1 June 2012, all websites are legally obliged to inform users about the nature of the delivered cookies.
 The site owner must also ask for the users’ permission before sending cookies.
-The Akvo Foundation is currently working on meeting these obligations.
+With the General Data Protection Regulation (GDPR) coming into effect on the 25th of May 2018, privacy has become an obligation.
+The Akvo Foundation is currently working on GDPR compliance.

-By visiting the Akvo Foundation’s sites a cookie is sent to our privately hosted Open Source web analytics software, Piwik.
+By visiting the Akvo Foundation’s sites a cookie is sent to our cloud hosted web analytics software, Piwik Pro.
 We use this service to analyse the number of visitors to our site, which regions in the world they are from (geo-location) and also to collect mobile vs desktop statistics.
+We adhere to ‘Do not track’ settings in browsers.
+We anonymise IP addresses.

-More information on Piwik’s cookies can be found on their site http://piwik.org/faq/general/#faq_146.
+More information on Piwik’s cookies can be found on their site Piwik Pro Cookies.

 For more information: https://www.dropbox.com/privacy_20120214.